Model-R/modleR/README.md

             consensus_level = 0.5,
             uncertainty = TRUE,
             overwrite = TRUE)
-#> Abarema_langsdorffii
-#> Reading evaluation files for Abarema_langsdorffii in present
-#> Extracting data for Abarema_langsdorffii bioclim
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii bioclim
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii bioclim DONE
-#> Writing models bioclim
-#> Extracting data for Abarema_langsdorffii brt
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii brt
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii brt DONE
-#> Writing models brt
-#> Extracting data for Abarema_langsdorffii glm
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii glm
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii glm DONE
-#> Writing models glm
-#> Extracting data for Abarema_langsdorffii maxent
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii maxent
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii maxent DONE
-#> Writing models maxent
-#> Extracting data for Abarema_langsdorffii rf
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii rf
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii rf DONE
-#> Writing models rf
-#> Extracting data for Abarema_langsdorffii svme
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii svme
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii svme DONE
-#> Writing models svme
-#> Extracting data for Abarema_langsdorffii svmk
-#> Reading models from .tif files
-#> 5 / 5 partitions will be used for Abarema_langsdorffii svmk
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii svmk DONE
-#> Writing models svmk
-#> Extracting data for Abarema_langsdorffii maxnet
-#> Reading models from .tif files
-#> 4 / 4 partitions will be used for Abarema_langsdorffii maxnet
-#> Standardizing models from 0 to 1
-#> selected final models for Abarema_langsdorffii maxnet DONE
-#> Writing models maxnet
-#> writing metadata
 ```

 `final_model()` creates a .tif file for each final.model (one per